m-kupiec/compendium-javascript/README.md

 However, `class` is not just a 'syntactic sugar' for defining constructor function together with its `prototype` methods:
 - the function created using `class` syntax has an internal `[[IsClassConstructor]]` property set to `true` which requires the function to be called with `new` (among other things)
 - all class methods are non-enumerable
-- class uses strict mode
+- a class uses the strict mode
 - there are also many other features brought by the `class` syntax

 ### 💠 Class Expression